Skip to main content

 Proteasome inhibitors

 Proteasome inhibitors work by stopping enzyme complexes (proteasomes) in cells from breaking down proteins important for controlling cell division.
-They appear to affect tumor cells more than normal cells, but they are not without side effects.
+They appear to affect tumor cells more than normal cells.

-Common side effects of this drug include nausea and vomiting, tiredness, diarrhea, constipation, fever, decreased appetite, and lowered blood counts.
+Common side effects of bortezomib include nausea and vomiting, tiredness, diarrhea, constipation, fever, loss of appetite, and lowered blood counts.
 The platelet count (which can cause easier bruising and bleeding) and the white blood cell count (which can increase the risk of serious infection) are most often affected.
 Bortezomib can also cause nerve damage (peripheral neuropathy) that can lead to problems with numbness, tingling, or even pain in the hands and feet.
 The risk of nerve damage is less when the drug is given under the skin.
-Some patients develop shingles (herpes zoster) while taking this drug.
+Some people develop shingles (herpes zoster) while taking this drug.
 To help prevent this, your doctor may have you take an anti-viral medicine (like acyclovir) while you take bortezomib.

-Carfilzomib (Kyprolis) is a newer proteasome inhibitor that can be used to treat multiple myeloma in patients who have already been treated with other drugs that didn't work.
+Carfilzomib is a newer proteasome inhibitor that can be used to treat multiple myeloma, typically after other drugs have been tried.
 It’s given as an injection into a vein (IV), often in a 4-week cycle.
-To prevent problems like allergic reactions during the infusion, the steroid drug dexamethasone is often given before each dose in the first cycle.
+To help prevent problems like allergic reactions during the infusion, the steroid drug dexamethasone is often given before each dose in the first cycle.

-Common side effects include tiredness, nausea and vomiting, diarrhea, shortness of breath, fever, and low blood counts.
-The blood counts most often affected are the platelet counts (which can cause easier bruising and bleeding) and the red blood cell count (which can lead to tiredness, shortness of breath, and being pale).
+Common side effects of carfilzomib include tiredness, nausea and vomiting, diarrhea, shortness of breath, fever, and low blood counts, including the platelet count (which can cause easier bruising and bleeding) and the red blood cell count (which can lead to tiredness and shortness of breath).
 People on this drug can also have more serious problems, such as pneumonia, heart problems, and kidney or liver failure.

 Monoclonal antibodies